 An example of visualizing CD events acquired by a camera looking at a rotating disc in a frame:

-Try framed visualization yourself, and see how to control accumulation time with Metavision Player.
+Try framed visualization yourself, and see the effect of changing accumulation time with Metavision Studio.